apache/druid/docs/do-not-merge.md

 search for TBD

 * Caveats for array column types
-* More info about Hadoop 2 deprecation
-* Info for parameter execution highlight
 * Caching cost for upgrade notes - is it this? [#14484](https://github.com/apache/druid/pull/14484)
 * User impact of https://github.com/apache/druid/pull/14048 for highlights
 * https://github.com/apache/druid/pull/14476 seems to only be documented here in release notes and the PR?